tomgrice/freeso-linux/README.md

 You must run the script as a local user (i.e, not root), however you will be asked for your sudo password to allow dependencies to be installed.

 ## Compatibility
-This script should work on any recent Ubuntu-based distribution, however it has been tested and fully working on these systems:
+This script should work on any recent Ubuntu, RHEL/Fedora, Arch (Manjaro, EndeavourOS) or openSUSE based distributions, however it has been tested as working on these systems:
 * Ubuntu 22.04.01 LTS
 * Pop_OS!
 22.04 (Jammy)
 * EndeavourOS Artemis Nova 22.9 (Arch based)